 - Push the tooth into its socket with a swift and forceful motion until it is all the way in

 - Go to a dentist to know whether you are able to replace the tooth or not.
 They will either attempt to replace it for you or secure it to your other teeth so that it may heal

-If your tooth has been replaced successfully, you will need to follow-up with your dentist to evaluate the condition of the tooth and determine if further treatment is necessary.
+If your tooth has been replaced successfully, you will need to follow up with your dentist to assess the tooth’s condition and determine if further treatment is necessary.
 It is common to require root canal treatment for knocked-out teeth that have been replaced.

 You may choose to see a Warrnambool emergency dentist for toothaches and oral pain.